Sergio Pérez

+Early and personal life

-Born in Guadalajara, Jalisco, Mexico, Pérez is the youngest child of Antonio Pérez Garibay and Marilú Mendoza de Pérez; he also has an older sister Paola and an older brother Antonio, a retired stock car racing driver who competed in the NASCAR Mexico Series.
-Pérez is married to Carola Martínez, and they have three children.
-Pérez is a Catholic.
+Sergio Michel Pérez Mendoza was born on 26 January 1990 in Guadalajara, Jalisco.
+Pérez is the youngest child of Antonio Pérez Garibay and Marilú Mendoza de Pérez; he also has an older sister Paola and an older brother Antonio, a retired stock car racing driver who competed in the NASCAR Mexico Series.
+Pérez is married to Carola Martínez Galindo, and they have four children.
+Pérez is Catholic.

 Both Pérez brothers are association football fans, stating that they thought about leaving car racing to play professionally.
 The brothers are friends of Mexican footballer Javier Hernández.
-In an interview in 2012 for the official Formula One website, Pérez revealed that if he had not been a driver he would have liked to be a lawyer.
+In an interview in 2012 for the official Formula One website, Pérez revealed that if he had not been a driver he would have liked to have been a lawyer.